Crenshaw1312/Yagpdb-ccs/Piracy-esc/request-system/README.md

 __4.__ Optionally, you can have the Uploaders shown for who has the most uploads/rep, the topuploaders file is an exception to the
 "All of these commands must be used together" rule.

+### Searching
+This commands comes with search query links to a couple of sites, you can toggle which ones you want shown/used in the request.go file.
+You can also just have no fields at all.
+If  you want another site added you can [join my discord server](https://discord.gg/2CGN4A9).

 ### Booster Rep